The Trust Board has overall responsibility for our performance and the way we deliver healthcare, manage our finances and improve services.

 Naz graduated at Liverpool University and has lived and worked in the Kingston area either side of his degree.

-He has an interest in musculoskeletal medicine, having completed his masters in sports medicine at Nottingham University, and has recently completed training in aviation medicine.
+He has an interest in musculoskeletal medicine, having completed his masters in sports medicine at Nottingham University, and has recently been approved as an Aviation Medical Examiner by the Civil Aviation Authority.

 Rosie Waskett, Associate Non-Executive Director